 Negative consequences of tactile contact

-Products should be neatly displayed or folded on the shelves, as consumers find products less attractive and are less likely to buy them when they think that the products have often been touched before.
+Products should be neatly displayed or folded on the shelves, as customers find products less attractive and are less likely to buy them when they think that these products have been touched multiple times before.

-When a salesperson touches the consumer very subtly and lightly, the chance of participation by the consumer, the tip he gives, or in some circumstances the evaluation of the service increases.
+When a salesperson touches a customer very subtly and lightly, the chance of participation by this customer, the tip he gives, or in some circumstances his/her evaluation of the service increases.
 Still, some care is warranted.
 Salespeople should evaluate whether and when it is appropriate to touch someone during their sales talk.
-Women tend to have a higher preference for tactile contact than men, and also age-related differences need to be taken into account: tactile contact is more convincing for a person over 65, than for younger consumers.
+Women tend to have a higher preference for tactile contact and age also seems to play a role as customers over 65 appear to find tactile contact more convincing.